EMCI Consortium Statutes

 The General Assembly is the ultimate decision-making body of the Consortium.
 It is composed of all Members of the Consortium.

 The General Assembly shall have exclusive, non-transferable and inalienable jurisdiction to:

-(i) Adopt the report of the Consortium’s activities as presented by the Governing Board;
+(vii) Adopt the report of the Consortium’s activities as presented by the Governing Board;

-(iv) Fix the amount of membership fees;
+(ix) Fix the amount of membership fees;

-(v) Elect members of the Governing Board;
+(xi) Elect other members of the Governing Board;

-(viii) Approve the appointment of an auditor;
+(xiii) Approve the appointment of an auditor;

-(i) The General Assembly of Members shall meet at least once a year within a period of six months following the end of a fiscal year.
+(i) The General Assembly of Members shall meet at least once a year within a period of six months following the end of the fiscal year.
 The General Assembly is chaired by the President of the Consortium.